Vikash151098/coding_interview/readme.md

+# Interview Cheat Sheet

-# The 3 pillars of good code:-
+## The 3 pillars of good code:-

 1. Readable
 2. Time Complexity
 3. Space Complexity

-# What skills interviewer is looking for:
+## What skills interviewer is looking for:

-## Analytic Skills -

-How can you think through problems and analyze things?
+**Analytic Skills -** How can you think through problems and analyze things?

-## Coding Skills -

-Do you code well, by writing clean, simple, organized, readable code?
+**Coding Skills -** Do you code well, by writing clean, simple, organized, readable code?

-## Technical knowledge -

-Do you know the fundamentals of the job you're applying for?
+**Technical knowledge -** Do you know the fundamentals of the job you're applying for?
 Communication skills: Does your personality match the companies’ culture?

-# Step By Step through a problem:
+## Step By Step through a problem:

 1. When the interviewer says the question, write down the key points at the top (i.e. sorted array).
 Make sure you have all the details.
 Show how organized you are.